jpastuszek/cli/README.md

     501:20 pkg/cli-0.0.2.gem
     ...

-## Contributing to CLI

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
-* Fork the project
-* Start a feature/bugfix branch
-* Commit and push until you are happy with your contribution
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-## Installing

-    gem install cli

 ## Usage

 `CLI.new` takes a block where you specify parser behavior.
 The returned object is a parser that has `#parse` and `#parse!` methods.